-As shown in the accompanying consolidated financial statements, we have incurred an accumulated deficit of \$71,093,000 through March 31, 2007.
-On a consolidated basis, we had cash and cash equivalents of \$1,193,000 at March 31, 2007 of which \$979,000 was held by BioCheck.
-Since BioCheck has been and is expected to continue to be cash flow positive, management believes that its cash will be sufficient to sustain its operating activities.
-We may seek additional loan and/or equity financing to expand operations, implement our marketing campaign, and hire additional personnel.
-Additionally, we plan to acquire the remaining 49% of BioCheck that we currently do not own, and this may require additional financing.
-We plan to increase revenues by our marketing campaign and the introduction of new products.
-However, we may not successfully obtain debt or equity financing on terms acceptable to us, or at all, that will be sufficient to finance our goals or to increase product related revenues.
-The financial statements do not include any adjustments relating to the recoverability and classification of recorded assets, or the amounts and classification of liabilities that might be necessary in the event we cannot continue our operations.
+As shown in the accompanying consolidated financial statements, we have incurred an accumulated deficit of \$70,128,000 through September 30, 2007.
+On a consolidated basis, we had cash and cash equivalents of \$1,591,000 at September 30, 2007 of which \$1,174,000 was held by BioCheck.
+Since BioCheck has been and is expected to continue to be cash flow positive, management believes that BioCheck's cash will be sufficient to sustain its operating activities, however, OXIS does not have access to the funds held by BioCheck as BioCheck is not a wholly owned subsidiary.
+The cash held by the OXIS parent company was \$417,000 at September 30, 2007.
+We will need to seek additional loan and/or equity financing to pay for basic operating costs, or to expand operations, implement our marketing campaign, or hire additional personnel.
+During the three months ended September 30, 2007, we purchased an additional 2% of Bio Check shares for \$132,000.
+Additionally, we may decide to acquire the remaining 47% of BioCheck that we currently do not own, which would require additional financing.
+However, we may not successfully obtain debt or equity financing on terms acceptable to us, or at all, that will be sufficient to finance our operating costs in 2008 and our other goals.
+These consolidated financial statements do not include any adjustments relating to the recoverability and classification of recorded assets, or the amounts and classification of liabilities that might be necessary in the event we cannot continue our operations.